 Not all carbohydrate-rich foods are bad for your blood glucose, but bread, for example, is.
 Generally, the less processed food is, the lower impact it’ll have on blood glucose levels.

-A great example of less processed food sources of carbohydrates are whole grains such as brown or wild rice, popcorn, or oatmeal.
+A great example of less processed food sources of carbohydrates is whole grains such as brown or wild rice, popcorn, or oatmeal.

 Eating doesn’t have to be complicated for those with diabetes.
 All they have to do is stick to a well-rounded, healthy diet to control their blood glucose and prevent diabetes complications.